-Ah, the classic question.
-Should I use the standard deduction or itemize?
-The answer is “simple” of course–you should use whichever deduction results in paying the least amount of taxes.
+The answer is “simple,” of course: You should use whichever deduction results in paying the least amount of taxes.
 While tax software can figure out the best approach, it’s still helpful to understand the difference between taking the standard deduction and itemizing.
-So let’s take a look at both.
+So, let’s take a look at both.

-Factoid: According to the IRS, nearly two out of three taxpayers take the standard deduction, rather than itemizing deductions, such as mortgage interest, charitable contributions and state and local taxes.
+Factoid: According to the IRS, most taxpayers take the standard deduction rather than itemizing deductions (such as mortgage interest, charitable contributions, and state and local taxes).

 The Standard Deduction

 Every tax-paying income earner is entitled to what is called a standard deduction.
 The standard deduction is a flat dollar amount by which you can reduce your taxable income, thus reducing your tax liability.

 The standard deduction varies depending on your filing status.
 On top of that, the amount generally rises every year based on inflation.
 For 2017 (what you should be filing right now), the standard deduction is as follows:

 - $12,700 for married couples filing a joint return

 - $6,350 for singles and married individuals filing separately

 In addition, there is an additional standard deduction for blind people and senior citizens of $1,250 for married individuals or $1,550 for singles and heads of household.

 To Itemize or Not To Itemize, That is the Question